darshit1405/maths_for_AIML/README.md

 While learning AI/ML, I realized that mathematics is not just theory — it is the core behind every algorithm.

-So instead of only using libraries, I am working on building strong intuition in:
+So instead of only using libraries, I am focusing on building strong understanding of maths along with small code implementations to see how concepts actually work.

-* Linear Algebra
-* Statistics & Probability
-* Calculus

-This repo is my journey of understanding these concepts properly.

 ---

 ## 📚 What I’m Covering

-### Linear Algebra
+### 🔹 Linear Algebra

 Vectors, matrices, dot product, eigenvalues, and how they are used in machine learning.

-### Statistics & Probability
+### 🔹 Statistics & Probability

-Mean, variance, distributions, probability concepts, and their role in data analysis.
+Mean, variance, probability concepts, distributions, and their role in data analysis.

-### Calculus
+### 🔹 Calculus

-Derivatives, gradients, and optimization techniques like gradient descent.
+Derivatives, gradients, and optimization concepts like gradient descent.

 ---

 ## 🧠 How I Learn

-For every topic, I try to follow a simple approach:
+For every topic, I follow a simple process:

-* First understand the concept
+* Understand the concept
-* Then focus on intuition
+* Build intuition
 * Learn the formula
-* Try a small example
+* Try small numerical examples
-* Implement it in code
+* Implement basic code (NumPy / Python)
 * Connect it with ML

 ---

+## 💻 What You Will Find Here

+* Clear explanations of maths concepts
+* Important formulas with intuition
+* Small code implementations to understand concepts
+* Notes structured for AI/ML understanding

+---

 ## 🚀 Current Focus

-Right now, I am focusing on strengthening my maths concepts and building a strong base.
+Right now, I am focusing on covering all important mathematical topics required for AI/ML with proper understanding and basic code implementation.

 ---

-## 🔜 What I Will Add Next
+## 🔜 Future Plan

-I will soon start adding practical implementations like:
+Once the mathematical foundation is strong, I will start adding:

-* Linear Regression from Scratch
+* From-scratch ML implementations
-* Gradient Descent Visualization
+* Visualization of concepts
-* PCA (Dimensionality Reduction)
-* Probability Visualizations
+* Real-world problem applications

 ---

 ## 💡 Note

 This repository is a work in progress.
-I will keep improving it as I learn more and build better understanding.
+I am continuously updating it as I learn and improve my understanding.

 ---

 ## 👨‍💻 Author

-This is part of my AI/ML learning journey where I am focusing on building strong fundamentals in mathematics.
+This is part of my AI/ML learning journey where I am focusing on building strong mathematical fundamentals with practical understanding.

 ---

+⭐ This repository will keep evolving as I continue learning.